awslabs/clickstream-analytics-on-aws/docs/en/analytics/explore/event.md

 - **Metric**: perform aggregation on a selected event, support the following metrics:
   - User number: count number of event
   - Event number: count number of distinct users
-  - County by： count distinct value of a specified dimension (string type)
+  - County by: count distinct value of a specified dimension (string type)
-  - Max,Min,Sum,Avg,Median by: aggregate the values of a specified metric (number type)
+  - Max/Min/Sum/Avg/Median by: aggregate the values of a specified metric (number type)

 ## How to use